anuprg09/CreatingStructuredTestingFramework/README.md

 # CreatingStructuredTestingFramework

-This is just a selenium test project in Java
+This is just a selenium test project in Java and TestNg